aboutcode-org/aboutcode-toolkit/README.rst

 REQUIREMENTS
 ------------
-The ABOUT tool is tested with Python 2.6 or 2.7 on Linux, Mac and Windows.
+The AboutCode toolkit is tested with Python 2.6 or 2.7 on Linux, Mac and Windows.
 You will need to install a Python interpreter if you do not have one already installed.